wayfair-incubator/pygitops/docs/development-guide.md

 5. Merge the pull request to the default branch.

 Merging the pull request will trigger a GitHub Action that will create a new release.
-The creation of this new release will trigger a GitHub Action that will to build a wheel & a source distributions of the package and push them to [PyPI][pypi].
+The creation of this new release will trigger a GitHub Action that will trigger a wheel build & a source distributions of the package and push them to [PyPI][pypi].

 !!! warning